 3. Improve time management

 After improving your resource management and implementing automation where it makes sense, it’s time to look at time management.
-Helping your employees to boost their time management can increase their utilization capacity and productivity.
+Helping your employees to boost their time management can increase their utilization capacity and productivity, and save money.

 Work time is often wasted due to unnecessary distractions such as social media or interruptions from co-workers with questions.
 Helping eliminate these types of time-wasters will free up your employees to log more billable hours.